cenchat/cenchat.github.io/docs/setting-up-on-your-website.md

 ---
-layout: post
+layout: doc
-title: "Setting up on your website"
+title: Setting up on your website
-description: "This quickstart will show you how to set up Cenchat on your website."
+description: This quickstart will show you how to set up Cenchat on your website.
-cenchat_id: "docs_1"
+cenchat:
+  id: docs_1
 ---

 ## Getting started